 Oops!
 Something went wrong while submitting the form.

-In the field of artificial intelligence and automatic natural language processing datasets play a fundamental role.
+In the field of artificial intelligence and automatic natural language processing, the πŸ”— datasets play a fundamental role.
 Among these datasets, preference datasets occupy a special place.
 They make it possible to capture and model human preferences, essential for refining and personalizing language models.
-This specific data is needed to develop more precise and efficient systems, capable of understanding and responding to users' needs and expectations.
+These specific datasets are needed to develop more accurate and efficient systems, capable of understanding and responding to users' needs and expectations.

 A "preference dataset" groups together datasets in which the choices and preferences of individuals are explicitly expressed.
 These datasets are used to train models to anticipate and respond more appropriately to human requests.